Talbieh Camp

 Talbieh Camp (or Talbiyye or Talbiyeh) (مخيم الطالبية) is one of the 10 officially recognized UNRWA Palestinian refugee camps in Jordan.
 It is located about 35 km south of Amman, placing it within the main urban area of Al-Jeezah, immediately to the west of where Desert Highway passes through the town.
 The refugee camp is also slightly south of the more recently built Queen Alia International Airport.

-The camp covers an area of 0.13 km2, making it Jordan's largest refugee camp as far as the amount of state land used.
+The camp covers an area of 0.13 km2, making it Jordan's largest refugee camp as far as the amount of state land used, the land was donated by three of Sheikh Mithqal Al-Fayez's sons: Akef, Trad, and Talal Al-Fayez.
 Other refugee camps in Jordan cover more land overall, such as Baqa'a on 1.4 km2 and Zaatari on 5.2 km2.

 History

-The camp was one of six "emergency" refugee camps built in 1968 to accommodate approximately 5,000 Palestinians displaced from the West Bank and Gaza Strip due to the Six-Day War.
+The camp was one of six emergency refugee camps built in 1968 to accommodate approximately 5,000 Palestinians displaced from the West Bank and Gaza Strip in the Naksa after the Six-Day War.
 When the camp first opened, most of Talbieh's inhabitants were displaced persons as opposed to refugees, and the population consisted of mostly Bedouin.
 These two demographic factors made Talbieh different from other refugee camps in Jordan.
 The Red Lion and Sun Society of Iran donated the tents that originally made up the camp, and later installed concrete shelters.
 A 2013 study noted that 18 percent of households in Talbieh have a floor area of less than 8 sqm per person, with Talbieh's average household floor area per capita being 17 sqm, the lowest of all Palestinian refugee camps in Jordan.